MasqueradeOfSilence/pixar-in-a-box/storytelling/film_grammar/activity1-major-minor-beats.md

 3) Linda asks how exactly they embark on the ride when no one ever seems to get on or off of it, and the same people are riding it for eternity.
 4) Tim explains that it's through possession, and that the bodies on the roller coaster are mostly deceased.
 5) They walk into the entrance dock.
-6) They detach their minds from their bodies.
+6) They detach their souls from their bodies using the Soulhooks.
-7) Small Soulhooks detach them fully.
-8) They float through the air and land in their chosen bodies.
+7) They float through the air and land in their chosen bodies as the ride starts
-9) Tim and Lang fight over one of the bodies.
-10) A soul begs for Parker to take his place, and he agrees.
+8) Parker lands in a body, not cognizant of the soul trapped within.
-11) The soul leaves in delight.
+9) The soul leaves in delight, thanking Parker.
-12) They settle in and the ride begins.
-13) They experience horrors while on the attraction.
+10) They experience horrors while on the attraction.
-14) Parker notices his abandoned body on the side of the attraction and gets sick.
+11) Parker notices his abandoned body on the side of the attraction and gets sick.
-15) Fires in the tunnel.
-16) Tim adds that if they don't detach before the final tunnel, they will be stuck in the bodies forever unless someone else comes to replace them.
+12) Tim adds that if they don't detach before the final tunnel, they will be stuck in the bodies forever unless someone else comes to replace them.
-17) Parker panics, but everyone manages to detach in time.
+13) Parker panics, but everyone manages to detach in time.
-18) They re-enter their bodies.
+14) They re-enter their bodies.

+These will not be included in this section, so I won't storyboard them for the next scene, but I need to remember them:

-19) Privately, Selene suggests that something like the Soulhooks could be responsible for the zombie-like, demonic state of the carnival's inhabitants.
+15) Privately, Selene suggests that something like the Soulhooks could be responsible for the zombie-like, demonic state of the carnival's inhabitants.
-20) Lang thinks that it's connected to the tallest ride in the park, because he sees it flickering whenever someone dies.
+16) Lang thinks that it's connected to the tallest ride in the park, because he sees it flickering whenever someone dies.